birkir/gatsby-source-graphql-universal/README.md

 # Refetching data

-By default, `gatsby-source-graphql-universal` will only refetch the data once the server is restarted.
+By default, `gatsby-source-wagtail` will only refetch the data once the server is restarted.
 It's also possible to configure the plugin to periodically refetch the data.
 The option is called `refetchInterval` and specifies the timeout in seconds.

 ```js